Mid - 2025 logistics overview..

 We are now half way through 2025!
 Lets take a look at how logistics is getting on so far this year.

-Frankfurt region is up Modestly, however Munich is still below long-term average despite recent year on year gains.
+Frankfurt region is up modestly, however Munich is still below long-term average despite recent year on year gains.

 Nationwide take-up for logistics / industrial space in the first half of 2025 was about 2.52 million sqm.